Stafox/ZurbInkBundle/README.md

     // in AppKernel::registerBundles()
     $bundles = array(
         // ...
-        new Hampe\Bundle\ZurbInkBundle\HampeZurbInkBundle(),
+        new Stafox\ZurbInkBundle\StafoxZurbInkBundle(),
         // ...
     );

 ## Usage

 ### Option A: Extend the base.html.twig
-If you want to use the zurb ink framework, extend the `HampeZurbInkBundle::base.html.twig`.
+If you want to use the zurb ink framework, extend the `StafoxZurbInkBundle::base.html.twig`.

-    {% extends 'HampeZurbInkBundle:FoundationForEmails:2/base.html.twig' %}
+    {% extends 'StafoxZurbInkBundle:FoundationForEmails:2/base.html.twig' %}
     {% block preHtml %}
             {# add your css files here, please use a bundle relative path #}
             {{ zurb_ink_styles.add("@YourBundle/Resources/public/css/style1.css") }}